 If more than one infusion bag has been received for treatment, thaw each infusion bag one at a time.
 The timing of thaw of Abecma and infusion should be coordinated.
 The infusion start time should be confirmed in advance and adjusted for thaw so that Abecma is available for infusion when the patient is ready.

-Unused medicinal product and all material that has been in contact with Abecma (solid and liquid waste) should be handled and disposed of as potentially infectious waste in accordance with local guidelines on handling of human-derived material.
+Unused medicinal product and all material that has been in contact with Abecma (solid and liquid waste) must be handled and disposed of as potentially infectious waste in accordance with local guidelines on handling of human-derived material.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.